Overnight Hiking to Oregon's Aptly Named Devil's Peak Fire Lookout

-Since no one in the family had known of its existence, we gambled and hoped no one else in the PDX area did either (in hindsight, lol).
-So, on a warm, late summer morning my old man and I landed at the Cool Creak trailhead—after grabbing a maple bar from the world famous Huckleberry Inn in Government Camp, of course—and set out on what was to be a rather trying trail hike.
+Since no one in the family had known of its existence, we gambled and hoped no one else in the Portland area did either (in hindsight, lol).
+So, on a warm, late summer morning my old man and I landed at the trailhead—after grabbing a maple bar from the world famous Huckleberry Inn in Government Camp, of course—and set out on what was to be a rather trying trail hike.

-The trailhead was nearly a 45 degree angle from the gravel road where we left the Subaru.
+The trailhead was nearly a 45 degree angle from the gravel road where we left the old Subaru.
 By the time two hours passed we were sure we were merely a few feet away.
 I was totally spent, and the old man was too.
 Then we passed a halfway marker carved into a tree and just about threw in the towel.
-An hour longer and we reached the 5,045 ft peak, laying eyes on one handsome lookout tower.
+But an hour longer and we reached the 5,045 ft peak, laying eyes on one handsome lookout tower.
 We have sheer stubbornness to thank for reaching the peak.

 In the end, both sunset and sunrise were more than we could have ever dreamed of.
 Witnessing a blazing sun rising over hundreds of miles of old growth forest in every direction is one of those life-affirming experiences.
-Needless to say, one not to be forgotten soon.
-Though neither will the seeming millions of mice we shared the lookout with, too.

-Native Apollo Moc
+Native Apollo Camp Moc

 Arc'teryx Cerium LT Hooded Down Jacket